-Agriculture is the largest user of the world's freshwater resources, accounting for 70 per cent of total global water withdrawals (FAO, 2011a).
-The energy sector (primary energy production and electricity generation) accounts for only 10 per cent of water withdrawals and 3 per cent of total global water consumption (IEA, 2016).
-An estimated 30 per cent of global energy consumption occurs along food supply chains (FAO, 2011b), and the water sector accounts for 4 per cent of total global electricity consumption (IEA, 2016), while the energy supply sector accounts for nearly 15 per cent of global freshwater withdrawals annually (IRENA, 2015).
-Without adequate water and energy, global food needs cannot be met.
+Agriculture is the largest user of the world's freshwater resources, accounting for 70% of total global water withdrawals (FAO, 2011a), while the energy sector (primary energy production and electricity generation) accounts for 10% of water withdrawals and 3% of total global water consumption (IEA 2016).
+An estimated

-At the same time, cities and industry, too, claim increasingly more water, energy, food, and land resources.
-The challenge of managing simultaneous demand and supply in the water, energy and food sectors will be exacerbated in the near future if we continue with "business-as usual".
-Feeding a global population that is expected to reach 9.8 billion people by 2050 will require a 60 per cent increase in food production (compared with 2012 levels) and substantial avoidance of food losses along value chains.
-Global energy consumption is projected to grow by almost 30 per cent between 2016 and 2040 according to IEA's New Policies Scenario (IEA, 2017).
-Total global water withdrawals for irrigation are projected to increase by 10 per cent by 2050 (FAO, 2011a), but less than 2 per cent by 2040 for the energy sector, from 2014.
-However, energy-related water consumption would rise by 60 per cent (IEA, 2016).
+30 % of global energy consumption occurs along food supply chains (FAO 2011b), and the water sector accounts for 4% of total global electricity consumption (IEA 2016).
+However, without adequate water and energy agriculture global food needs cannot be met.
+At the same time, cities and industry sectors, too, claim increasingly more water, energy, food and land resources.
+The challenge of managing simultaneous demand and supply in the water, energy and food sectors is will be exacerbated in the near future if we continue with 'business-as usual': Feeding a global population, expected to reach 9.8 billion people by 2050, will require a 60% increase in food production (compared to 2012 levels) and substantial avoidance of food loss along the value chains.
+Global energy consumption is projected to grow by almost 30% between 2016 and 2040 according to IEA's New Policies Scenario (IEA 2017); the total global water withdrawals for irrigation are projected to increase by 10 percent by 2050 (FAO 2011a), and by 2% by 2040 for the energy sector from 2014 (IEA 2016).

-An integrated approach is required to account for the close links between water, energy and food in addressing the daunting challenge of fulfilling simultaneous demands in a sustainable manner.
-The Water-Energy-Food (WEF) Nexus offers an approach to sector planning, policy and technology decisions that identifies potential trade-offs and explores synergies in their production and use, taking into account the finite amounts of (and often stressed) natural resource assets and the challenges of climate change.
-More broadly, the WEF Nexus addresses some of the key development challenges of our age-growing demands for goods and services related to population growth, rapid urbanization, changing diets and economic development-through equitable and sound management of resources within planetary boundaries and in the context of climate change.
+An integrated approach is required to account for the close links between water, energy and food in addressing the daunting challenge of fulfilling their simultaneous demands in a sustainable manner.
+The Water-Energy-Food (WEF) Nexus approach fulfils this need as a means inform sector planning, policy and technology decisions by identifying potential tradeoffs and exploring synergies in their production and use in the context of finite and often stressed natural resources assets, and the challenges of climate change.
+More broadly, it addresses some of the key development challenges of our age: Meeting growing demands for goods and services related to population growth, rapid urbanization, changing diets and economic development through equitable and sound management of resources within planetary boundaries and in the context of climate change.